gosling-lang/gosling.js/CONTRIBUTING.md

 (Original post: https://github.com/gosling-lang/gosling.js/pull/714#issuecomment-1146488723)

+## Adding Examples to the Editor

+If there is an example you would like to add to the editor example library, please follow the instructions below.

+1. Add a thumbnail for your example to `editor/example/thumbnails`.
+We try to keep the width of each thumbnail under 500px, so please resize the image using your favorite image resizing tool.

+2. Import your thumbnail image to `editor/example/thumbnails.ts` and add it to the `THUMBNAILS` object.

+3. Add your new example specification file to either `editor/example/json-spec` or `editor/example/spec` depending on whether the example is specified in JSON or Javascript.

+4. In `editor/example/index.ts`, import your specification file.
+Add another object to the `examples` object with the properties `group`, `name`, `spec`, and `image`, where `image` is your thumbnail added to the `THUMBNAILS` object.

+5. Select the example in the editor to make sure your example works as expected.

 ## Commit Messages

 We use [commitlint](https://github.com/conventional-changelog/commitlint#what-is-commitlint) to maintain commit messages in a consistent manner and automatically update a [CHANGELOG.md](/CHANGELOG.md) based on the commit messages.